Modular orbits on the representation spaces of compact abelian Lie groups: Introduction

 \begin{thma} Let $S$ be a surface of genus $g\ge1$ and let $\hrho:\homrep\longrightarrow \Bbb T^n$ be a representation.
 Then the image of $\rho$ is dense in $\Bbb T^n$ if and only if the symplectic group orbit $\spz\cdot\hrho$ is dense in the homological representation space. \end{thma}

-Along the way of our investiation we shall remark the following result: \begin{quote} \emph{The action of the Torelli group $\mathcal{I}(S)$ on the representation space $\emph{\textsf{Hom}}\big(\pi_1S, \T^n\big)$ is trivial.} \end{quote} For a proof of this fact we refer to our Proposition \ref{torga} below.
-This claim seems to be known, however, at the best knowledge of the authors, it has never been stated explicitely.
-In contrast to the abelian case, the first named author has shown in \cite{YB} that for any connected, compact and semi-simple Lie group, the action of the Torelli group on the character variety is ergodic.\\
+Along the way of our investigation we shall remark the following result: \begin{quote} \emph{The action of the Torelli group $\mathcal{I}(S)$ on the representation space $\emph{\textnormal{Hom}}\big(\pi_1(S), \T^n\big)$ is trivial.} \end{quote} For a proof of this fact we refer to our Proposition \ref{torga} below.
+This claim seems to be known, however, at the best knowledge of the authors, it has never been stated explicitly.
+In contrast to the abelian case, the first named author has shown in \cite{YB} that for any connected, compact and semi-simple Lie group, the action of the Torelli group on the character variety is ergodic.

-Given a representation, we are then reduced to consider its $\spz$-orbit of instead of its modular orbits.
+Given a representation, we have reduced the problem to the study of $\spz$-orbit of instead of modular orbits.
 This makes the study of orbits more understandable because the symplectic group is linear.
 We shall make the action even more explicit by identifying a representation with a matrix in the space $\text{M}\big(n,2g;\,\T\big)$.
-Such a space will be introduced later on in section \ref{matrep}.
+Such a space will be introduced later on in section \S\ref{matrep}.
 After these reductions, we shall see that we are in the position to apply Ratner's Theorem for studying orbit closures.
 In particular, we shall derive our main Theorem \ref{thmbf}.

-\begin{rmk} For the torus, the reader may notice that theorems \ref{thmbf} and \ref{thmbf2} are not only equivalent but actually the same statement in the strict sense.
-Indeed, in this very particular case the following equalities $\pi_1S=\homrep$ and Mod$(S)=\text{SL}(2,\Z)=\spzz$ holds. \end{rmk}
+\begin{rmk} For the torus, the reader may notice that Theorems \ref{thmbf} and \ref{thmbf2} are not only equivalent but actually the same statement in the strict sense.
+Indeed, in this very particular case the following equalities $\pi_1(S)=\homrep$ and Mod$(S)=\text{SL}(2,\Z)=\spzz$ holds. \end{rmk}